getsentry/sentry-go/iris/README.md

 })

 app.Get("/foo", func(ctx iris.Context) {
-    // sentryiris handler will catch it just fine, and because we attached "someRandomTag"
+    // sentryiris handler will catch it just fine.
+Also, because we attached "someRandomTag"
     // in the middleware before, it will be sent through as well panic("y tho")
 })